 - 1. RSO's must have at least one CSU-Pueblo faculty/staff advisor. - 2.
-RSO's must have at least four officers who are current CSU-Pueblo students who are enrolled in at least six (6) credits per semester with minimum cumulative GPA's of 2.0. - 3.
-All officers must be in good standing with the University. - 4.
-RSO's must have a mission statement and constitution uploaded on PackLink. - 5.
-RSO's must have an up-to-date PackLink profile. - 6.
-RSO's must sent at least one officer to all mandatory trainings - 7.
-RSO's must renew their organization every year - 8.
-Student Orgs who collect monies in the form of fundraisers, donations, dues, etc. must maintain a University 900 account through SEAL.
-University and state fiscal rules state that no Student Orgs affiliated with CSU-Pueblo are allowed to have outside savings or checking accounts. - 9.
-Student Orgs are responsible for all account activity, including overdrafts. - 10.
-Student Orgs will be assigned a University 900 account when requested.
-All financial transactions (including fundraising, purchases, and other activities) must be conducted through use of the Student Org's University 900 account.
-Hence, SEAL is responsible for setting up the Student Org's University 900 account.
-Only the Student Org's advisor is authorized to complete financial transactions. - 11.
-Student Orgs must be unique and substantially different entities.
-The extent of such uniqueness shall be demonstrated through differences in members, officers, advisors, and/or the mission statement of the Student Org.
-The Student Org Graduate Assistant will have the authority to decide if a Student Org is a duplicate and/or similar to any other Recognized Student Org.
+All Presidents from Student Organizations must be part of the Presidents Council and comply with the policies. - 3.
+RSO's must have at least four officers who are current CSU Pueblo students who are enrolled in at least six (6) credits per semester with minimum cumulative GPA's of 2.0. - 4.
+All officers must be in good standing with the University. - 5.
+RSO's must have a mission statement and constitution uploaded on Lighting Link. - 6.
+RSO's must have an up-to-date Lighting Link profile. - 7.
+RSO's must sent at least one officer to all mandatory trainings - 8.
+RSO's must renew their organization every year - 9.
+Student Orgs who collect monies in the form of fundraisers, donations, dues, etc. must maintain a university 900 account through SEAL.
+University and state fiscal rules state